stevehansell/Docugit/readme.md

 ####Initializing Docugit
 Docugit works with an outside Git repo, typically a Wiki like Gollum.
-From your project directory, tell Docugit what Git repo to send Markdown files to. `docugit init ~/Some/Git/Repo` will create a .docugit-config file with the repo location.
+From your project directory, tell Docugit what Git repo to send Markdown files to. `docugit init ~/Some/Git/Repo` will create a .docugit-config file with the repo location in your project directory.

 ####Running Docugit
 After initializing Docugit, commit the files with documentation.
 Simply run `docugit` from the project directory.
 The